Parenting NI is fully committed to protecting your privacy.

 How we use your information

-Parenting NI deems that it’s lawful bases for processing your personal data is based on legitimate interests and at times legal obligations and consent.
+Parenting NI’s lawful bases for processing your personal data is based on legitimate interests and at times legal obligations and consent.
 In order to operate efficiently, Parenting NI has to collect and use information about people with whom it works.
 We keep your information to ensure you are receiving the best support and guidance possible, and if you have to contact us again at any stage or have requested a call back, you will not have to repeat the information you have previously shared with us.

 We may use the information you have provided to us for statistical purposes or to improve on the services we offer.
 However, in these cases this information is collected in a manner where individuals cannot be identified.
 For example, we may run a search on our data system to gather statistics on the number of calls to the helpline where bullying was the issue of concern.